 Weightless N and P are the more popular options since Weightless-W has a shorter battery life.

-Nwave is very similar to SigFox in terms of functionality, but boasts a better MAC-layer implementation.
+Nwave is very similar to SigFox regarding functionality but boasts a better MAC-layer implementation.
 It claims to use “advanced demodulation techniques” to allow its network to coexist with other radio technologies without additional noise.
 Like SigFox, it’s best for sensor-based networks, temperature readings, tank level monitoring, smart metering, and other such applications.

 Weightless-P makes sense for private networks, more sophisticated use cases, and cases in which controlling uplink data and downlink data is important.
 Development kits for Weightless-P are just starting to come to market now.